taipei-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/supported-chart-types.md

 }
 ```

-### District Chart
+### District Chart ***new***

-District charts are used to display lists where the keys are Taipei City districts.
+District charts are used to display lists where the keys are Taipei and New Taipei City districts.
 By default, larger values are rendered with higher opacity.

 ### Heatmap Chart